Hoop houses & low tunnels

 What is row cover?

-Row cover is a type of garden fabric used for a many reasons depending on the weight.
+Row cover is a type of garden fabric used for many reasons depending on the weight.
 There are two types of row cover: heavy-weight which is meant for season extending, protecting plants from frosts and natures elements.
 Light-weight row cover is used for blocking too much direct sunlight over your crops, or to shield them from certain bugs during the peak times.

 Top Reasons to use Tunnels in your Garden

-- Winter Gardening – those of your following by site for awhile know I’m a HUGE fan of winter gardening.
+Those of your following by site for awhile know I’m a HUGE fan of winter gardening.
 Every year I experiment and push our zone 5 Canadian mountain climate further by using season extenders for more harvests.
 Below is a mid-Dec harvest of ‘January King’ cabbage, ‘Lacinato’ kale and ‘Giant red’ mustard greens.
 Learn more about how to plant your fall and winter garden.